Paul-Dempsey/pachde-CHEM/doc/index.md

 ![CHEM banner](./image/repo-banner.svg)

+To get started:

-To get started, you must have installed [VCV Rack](https://vcvrack.com/manual/) and download the CHEM `.vcvplugin` file from GitHub.
+1. You must have installed [VCV Rack](https://vcvrack.com/manual/)
-To download and install the latest build of **#d CHEM**, see the [Nightly Release](https://github.com/Paul-Dempsey/pachde-CHEM/releases/tag/Nightly) page.

-When CHEM is released, you will be able to subscribe to the **#d CHEM** plugin in the VCV Rack library.
+1. Subscribe to the plugin at [CHEM - VCV Rack Library](https://library.vcvrack.com/pachde-CHEM) Make sure to subscribe tot he entire plugin, not individual modules.

    Once subscribed, a red dot appears on the **Library** menu where you can update.
    CHEM will be downlaoded and installed (along with any other modules with updates).
    A subscription is recommended so that you are automatically updated when CHEM is revised with new modules,  features, and bug fixes.

+1. Read the [**Core**](./core.md#chem-core) module docs.

 If you aren't familiar with VCV Rack, it's helpful to learn basic Rack operation first.
 The Rack manual is at [VCV Rack](https://vcvrack.com/manual/).